GetStoreConnect/add-on-klaviyo/README.md

 | ------------------------ | --------- | --------------------------------------------------------------------------- |
 | `klaviyo_public_api_key` |    YES    | Log into **Klaviyo** > **Account** > **Settings** > **API Keys** > `Public API Key` |

+## Advanced Configuration
+This package relies on three (3) values being set via the Custom Settings in `StoreConnect_Add_on_Klaviyo__c`:
+* `Named_Credential__c`
+* `Platform_Instance_Name__c`
+* `Batch_Size__c`

+This settings are designed for a single Salesforce:Klaviyo instance mapping to simplify installation.
+For a 1:many integration, you will need to override the supplied flows that trigger the Auto-Launch Flow controller to supply the instance specific value logic.

+## Troubleshooting
+Outside of typical Salesforce permission issues that may be org specific, there may be permission issues on the Klaviyo side.
+If this is the case, adjust the permissions of the Private API Key in Klaviyo to `Full Access` and then restrict down as required to maintain the integration function.

 ## Disclaimer
 This add-on is provided as-is with no warranty or support beyond this document.
 This package may be updated overtime if critical bugs are reported/detected but is designed to be an unmanaged package for the purposes of the end-user having full control to resolve any and all issues without publisher support.